invictus717/MetaTransformer/AD/README.md

-# Meta-Transformer for Autonomous Driving
+# Meta-Transformer for Autonomous Driving (AD)

-This part of code is for autonomous driving with Meta-Transfomrer.
+This part of code is for Autonomous Driving (AD) with Meta-Transfomrer.
 We aim to provide a powerful baseline to handle joint-dataset training on autonomous driving community.
 Our code is developed based on [3DTrans](https://github.com/PJLab-ADG/3DTrans).

 ## ✨✨✨ Features